plummb/resilience/ReadMe.md

 # README #

 ### What is this repository for? ###
 * This demonstrates the power of Plummb.
-It also provides a way to play around with pre-configured rule.
+It also provides a way to play around with pre-configured rules.

 ## Features ##
 * During UAT, certain actions can be Simulated, thus enabling proper testing.